Liuyang: History

 According to historical relics discovered in Yong’an Middle School's construction site in 1991, in the Old Stone Age, there were people living in Liuyang.
 In the eastern Han dynasty (in 209 AD), Liuyang was established as a county, and its government was located in Juling (now the northern Guandu).
 In the Tang dynasty, the government was moved to Huaichuan (now the Huaichuan Street), and in the Yuan dynasty (in 1295 AD), the government was moved back to Juling, and Liuyang became a “state”.
 In the Ming dynasty (in 1369 AD), Liuyang was degraded as a county, and its government was moved to Huaichuan again.

 In the eastern Han dynasty, Sun Quan set Liuyang (刘阳).
 In the Three Kingdoms-Wu, Liuyang belonged to Changsha Prefecture.
 In the Liu Song period of Southern Dynasties, the name was changed from Liuyang (刘阳) to Liuyang (浏阳), and the new name is used until now.
 In the Sui dynasty, Liuyang was merged into Changsha, and in the Tang dynasty (in 708 AD) Liuyang was established as a county again.
 In the Sui dynasty and the Tang dynasty, Liuyang belonged to Tanzhou.
 In the Ming dynasty and the Qing dynasty, Liuyang belonged to Changsha.
 In the 26th reign year of the Republic of China (in 1937 AD), Liuyang belonged to the First District, Hunan Province Chief Inspector's Office.
 In 1949, the First District, Hunan Province Chief Inspector's Office, was renamed as Changsha prefecture.
 In 1952, Changsha prefecture was replaced by Xiangtan prefecture, and Liuyang belonged to Xiangtan prefecture (later, it was called Xiangtan area).
 In February, 1983, Xiangtan area was cancelled, and Liuyang was attributed to Changsha city.
 On 16 January 1993, Liuyang was not a county any more, and it becomes a county-level city, called Liuyang city.
 In September 1927 Mao Zedong assembled Left-Kuomintang troops here, in the town of Wenjiashi (文家市) on the Jiangxi border, for the Com-Intern-planned seizure of Changsha, the provincial capital, 100 km to the west.
 Mao led the troops 170 km south into the Jinggang Mountains.
 Half a year later, he was joined there by the troops of Zhu De.

 Administrative divisions

 After an adjustment of township-level administrative divisions of Liuyang on 18 November 2015 and the Gejia Township was reformed as a town in the same year, Jiaoxi Township also was reformed in 2018.
-As of 2020, Liuyang City has four subdistricts, 27 towns and one townships under its jurisdiction. they are:
+As of 2020, Liuyang City has four subdistricts, 27 towns and one township under its jurisdiction.
+They are: